 Education

-The Weiser Center for Europe and Eurasia together with the Center for Education Design, Evaluation, and Research at the University of Michigan developed comprehensive materials for educators to teach about the war in Ukraine and build knowledge about complex issues such as war crimes, genocide, human rights, and sovereignty.
-The package also includes practical exercises and assignments that use the online archive and interactive map for students to develop a variety of analytical skills.
+The Weiser Center for Europe and Eurasia together with the Center for Education Design, Evaluation, and Research at the University of Michigan developed a textbook and comprehensive teaching guide for educators to teach about the war in Ukraine and broader issues such as human rights, genocide, war crimes, and sovereignty.
+The teaching resources satisfy multiple high school social studies standards in World and U.S. History, as well as reading standards for informational texts.
+They are meant to be used in conjunction with WCEE’s interactive maps and online archive of witness testimonies.

-All teaching materials are provided free of charge.
+The textbook and teaching guide are provided free of charge.

 Higher Education Materials